CheckPointSW/teapi/python/README.md

 ## JWT usage

 For JWT authenticated clients, in order to scan a file/folder with automatic token generation, instead of the --api-key argument, you need to provide --client-id argument.
+For simplicity this request generated the token for each request.
+The token is valid for 30 minutes and you should keep it for further requests.

 ~~~~
 python tp_api.py -ci <YOUR_CLIENT_ID> <YOUR_ACCESS_KEY> -D /path/to/folder/to/scan -p -r /path/to/reports/folder